Black-winged Stilt

 Key Features

-- Extraordinarily long, spindly pinkish-red legs
+- Exceptionally long, slender pink legs

-- Thin, straight, needle-like black bill
+- Fine, straight, needle-like black bill

-- High-contrast black-and-white plumage
+- High-contrast black and white plumage

 When You’ll See Them